koorchik/node-confme/README.md

 Read [Motivation section](#motivation)

+So, it suits well for:

+1. Local development
+2. Docker environment
+3. AWS Lambda and alternatives

 ### How does it work?

 "confme" loads your config and replaces placeholders with environment variables.
 For environemnt loading it uses [dotenv-defaults](https://www.npmjs.com/package/dotenv-defaults), so you can create ".env.defaults" file to set default values of environment variables.
 If you have placeholders for non set environment variables then "confme" will throw an error.